Career Timeline of Freddie Freeman: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Freddie Freeman made an impact.

-Freddie Freeman is a Canadian-American professional baseball first baseman currently playing for the Los Angeles Dodgers.
-He debuted in MLB with the Atlanta Braves in 2010, where he played for 12 seasons and won the 2021 World Series.
-Following that victory, he became a free agent and signed a six-year, $162 million contract with the Dodgers.
+Freddie Freeman is a professional baseball first baseman currently playing for the Los Angeles Dodgers.
+He debuted in MLB with the Atlanta Braves in 2010 and played for them for 12 seasons, winning the 2021 World Series.
+Subsequently, he became a free agent and signed a six-year contract with the Dodgers.

-In 2007, Freddie Freeman was selected by the Atlanta Braves in the second round, with the 78th overall pick, of the MLB draft, and signed with the team for $409,500.
-He then made his professional debut with the Gulf Coast Braves.
+In 2007, the Atlanta Braves selected Freddie Freeman in the second round, with the 78th overall selection, of the MLB draft.
+He signed with the team for $409,500, forgoing his college scholarship.
+He also made his professional debut with the Gulf Coast Braves in 2007.

 In 2008, Freddie Freeman played for the Rome Braves of the Class A South Atlantic League.

-On September 1, 2010, Freddie Freeman was called up to the Atlanta Braves as part of the team's September call-ups and made his MLB debut that day.
+On September 1, 2010, Freddie Freeman was called up to the Atlanta Braves as part of the team's September call-ups.

 September 5, 2010: First MLB Hit